 Through our Space to Grow partnership, Openlands and Healthy Schools Campaign are working with Metropolitan Water Reclamation District, Chicago Public Schools, and the City of Chicago’s Department of Water Management to transform underutilized schoolyards into lush gardens and safe playgrounds for students, families, and community members.
-Each schoolyard is designed based on input from the entire school community.
-Students, staff, parents, and community members are invited to participate in the inclusive planning process, allowing for the unique needs and vision of the entire school community to be communicated and addressed in the design of their schoolyard.
+Students, staff, parents, and community members are invited to participate in the inclusive planning process and provide input, allowing for the unique needs and vision of the entire school community to be communicated and addressed in the design of their schoolyard.

 In 2014, Openlands, with assistance from Conservation Design Forum, studied how community and school gardens in flood-prone Chicago neighborhoods can slow, clean, and reduce stormwater runoff that runs into city sewers and ultimately flows into Chicago’s waterways.